finarly/Notes/In_progress/DataBricks_Associate.md

 - machine learning models,
 - and dashboards

+**The UI of Unity Catalog is also referred to as Data Explorer**

 #### Architecture

 ![catalog architecture](./databricks_images/unity%20catalog.png)

 This architecture means that Unity Catalog sits outside of the workspace and all user/group management, meta stores, and access controls are managed through the account console.
+It manages at an account level.

 A UC meta store can be assigned to more than one workspace, enabling multiple workspaces to share the same DBFS storage and same access control list.